Google debuts new Pixel, latest try in smartphone fight - RFI

 San Francisco (AFP)

-Google launched new Pixel 6 smartphones on Tuesday, its latest attempt in a market the tech giant has failed thus far to conquer.
+Google launched new Pixel 6 smartphones on Tuesday, its latest attempt to field a champion in a sector the tech giant has dismally failed thus far to conquer.

-The handset sector is dominated by Apple and South Korean electronics colossus Samsung, but Google keeps aiming for a breakthrough with its Android-powered Pixel line.
+Smartphone sales are dominated by Apple and South Korean electronics colossus Samsung, but Google is aiming to expand its single-digit marketshare with the newest Android-powered Pixel line.

-"Pixel is the best entry point into Google's helpful offerings and services," the phone's product management director Peter Prunuske told a media briefing.
+Google touted the phones as completely "reimagined" during a presentation in which it pointed to security, speed, style and sophisticated software capabilities.

-"So we're trying to work across Google to make sure that everything works flawlessly on Pixel," he added.
+"This year is quite a bit different," said Google devices senior vice president Rick Osterloh.

 Pixel phones have been seen as a way for Google to showcase the capabilities of its free Android mobile operating system, but its share of the global smartphone market has been meager.

-Analyst Brad Akyuz explained "Pixel's mediocre penetration performance" by citing tech glitches and US mobile service providers subsidizing other brands in offers to customers.
+Analyst Brad Akyuz explained "Pixel's mediocre penetration performance" by citing handset glitches in past models and US mobile service providers subsidizing other brands in offers to customers.

 "The one area where the Pixel has excelled at is software, but it has not been enough to differentiate much," he added.